theInternauts/Konami_Code/README.md

 (in no particular order)
 + ~~Add support for options to be passed in for custom configuration.~~
 + ~~Add the Capcom Street Fighter II code as a possible default.~~
++ ~~allow for the custom callback's execution scope to be settable~~
 + Add a mode/utility that will record any series of keystrokes and return an encoded sequence to make it easier for less technical people to customize this feature for their site
 + mobile support.
 Maybe via directional swiping
-+ re-tool to trigger a custom event to allow for greater flexibility and unknown use cases. (this could be :sparkles: epic :sparkles:)
++ re-tool to trigger a custom event to allow for greater flexibility and unknown use cases.
+(this could be :sparkles: epic :sparkles:)

 Your suggestions, bug fixes, and feature requests are welcome. [email Cricket] (mailto:cricketw@WeAreTheInternauts.com) or submit pull requests whichever you prefer.